Cutleast/Dynamic-Interface-Patcher/DOCUMENTATION.md

 - the swf itself, where everything else can be modified

+There's also an optional "optional" tag to indicate that the original SWF doesn't have to exist for the patch to succeed.
+DIP will then ignore this patch file if the original SWF is missing instead of throwing an error.

 #### SWF (XML) Patch structure

 The patcher converts the SWF files to XML files and modifies them according to the changes specified in the `swf` part of the JSON file.